woojoo666/arcana-notes/notes9.md

 is this even possible to detect?

-### Unary Operators and Spaced Unary Objects - Mechanism Brainstorm
+### Unary Operators and Spaced Unary Ops - Mechanism Brainstorm

 (continued from section "Unary Operators and Ambiguity V - Revised Rules to Resolve Ambiguity")